 In her free time, Sydney enjoys spending time with her loved ones, most importantly, her two nieces.
 She enjoys going on walks with her dog, cozying up with a good book, and putting her cooking skills to the test.
 She also enjoys traveling to anywhere that has mountains or water and has the ultimate goal of visiting all 50 states.

 Her passion for working in the medical field stems from her family being closely impacted by cancer.
 She has been fortunate enough to gear her career towards pursuing her passions in order to help those that may be affected similarly to her family.
-She is highly motivated to make the greatest impact she can in WHS patients’ lives through encouraging early screening for at-risk patients in hopes of detecting cancer at a more treatable stage.
+She is highly motivated to make the greatest impact she can in UPMC Washington patients’ lives through encouraging early screening for at-risk patients in hopes of detecting cancer at a more treatable stage.

 Our CT department is fully accredited by the American College of Radiology, which means all equipment and techniques used meet or exceed nationally accepted quality assurance and safety guidelines.